Bus Shelter Art Design Contest

 Call for Artists and Graphic Designers

-Gary Public Transportation Corporation (GPTC) and the Legacy Foundation invite artists and graphic designers to submit their concepts for art panels, seating, solar lighting, and functional art to be included in bus shelters along Broadway corridor in Crown Point and Merrillville.
+Gary Public Transportation Corporation (GPTC) and the Legacy Foundation invite artists and graphic designers to submit their concepts for art panels, seating, solar lighting, functional art, and logo/signage to be included in bus shelters along Gary’s Broadway corridor.
 The structures will serve both as practical waiting places for public transit riders and as public art for the community as a whole.
+This is a first of its kind project for the City of Gary and we enthusiastically await artist response.

-Questions may be sent by e-mail no later than March 10 to Kelly Anoe, Legacy Foundation, at firstname.lastname@example.org.
-All proposals must be submitted to email@example.com by March 15, 2017, 5:00 pm CST.
+Questions may be sent by e-mail no later than October 23rd to Kelly Anoe, Legacy Foundation, at email@example.com.
+All proposals must be submitted to firstname.lastname@example.org by November 1, 2016, 5:00 pm CST.
 Proposals submitted after this deadline will not be accepted.
+A confirmation message will be sent within 2 hours of receiving the submission.
+Please follow up if the confirmation message is not received, as it is the applicant’s responsibility to ensure that the proposal is successfully transmitted.

 The Livable Broadway Regional Plan (LBRP)